JosephCaillet/vinimay/doc/technical_specifications.md

 }
 ```

-The first field is the timestamp of the post the comment has been posted on.
+The two first fields are the author and the timestamp of the post the comment has been posted on.

 The following two fields are the creation date and the last edition date, as a timestamp.
 If the comment was never edited, the last edition date will be the same as the creation date.